JorjaFox/library/content/posts/recaps/csi/a-kiss-before-frying.md

 ## Synopsis

-The CSIs link a body with severe burn marks to possible execution by electric chair â and to a legendary Vegas murder.
+The CSIs link a body with severe burn marks to possible execution by electric chair - and to a legendary Vegas murder.
 Meanwhile, Greg asks out Ellen, a pretty schoolteacher and forensics enthusiast who has been touring the crime lab.

-## Sara Sidle Review
+## Character Review

-**Sara Sidle** does not appear in this episode.
+_Sara Sidle does not appear in this episode._